SolidifyDemo/GitBasics/Excercises/Prerequisites.md

 You need an account on Github.

 If you don't have an account, create a new one.
 You have both a Github account identifier and Name.
-Imho both should be readable, and not a 'funny' name :-)
+Both should be readable, and not a 'funny' name :-)